ctfs/write-ups-2015/insomni-hack-ctf-2015/network/timetoleak/README.md

-# Insomni'hack CTF 2015 - Network - Time to leak
+# Insomni'hack CTF 2015: Time to leak

+**Category:** Network
+**Solves:** 10
+**Description:**

-I have his IP address so I can locate the suspect in a 10cm area...
-But I'm sure there's a way of remotely extracting the flag from his computer.
-Maybe reverse scripting the packets with the custom Trojan can do the trick.
-But he has a 7th generation firewall so I may fail...
-If only as was half as 31337 as the guy who did this....
+> I have his IP address so I can locate the suspect in a 10cm area...
+But I'm
+> sure there's a way of remotely extracting the flag from his computer.
+Maybe
+> reverse scripting the packets with the custom Trojan can do the trick.
+But
+> he has a 7th generation firewall so I may fail...
+If only as was half as
+> 31337 as the guy who did this....
 Maybe I should try to reproduce it.
+>
-Author : SaD - Difficulty : easy
+> Author : SaD - Difficulty : easy

-# Files

-* timetoleak_6b4a37c1ec58d7d49e5d636b063ad3b6.pcapng
+## Write-up

 The pcap file contains 22 packets of IP/ICMP traffic in which host 10.13.37.206 is ping'ed.
 The host selectively replies to echo requests.